Traveling Community Art Project

 The spirit of this project is to foster community through a county-wide traveling art experience by transforming and activating public places.
 By bringing interactive art to the community, we encourage our residents to have a personal experience with the art.
 In doing so, we aspire to create a legacy of communal participation and ownership across Pinellas County.

-Creative Pinellas is currently exploring the Tampa Bay area for arts educators, artists, community builders, and business influencers to join our panel.
+Creative Pinellas pulled from Tampa Bay arts educators, artists, community builders, and business influencers to create our panel.
 This panel will act not only as a jury to help us select the best artist for this project, but they will also act as stewards to push this project forward and help us build momentum and enthusiasm within the larger Pinellas community.

-By mid-spring, we will open up our Call to Artists to all Pinellas County artists who wish to participate in this exciting artistic vision.
+By late spring, we will open up our Call to Artists to all Pinellas County artists who wish to participate in this exciting artistic vision.

 Jessica McCormick, Public Art Project Coordinator